frank26080115/greenjay/README.md

 ![](doc/imgs/blhelisuite_flashother.png)

-Select the file you want to flash, in this case, pick the one that matches your ESC's identification and use `_1_` for the phase-pin-combination.
+Select the file you want to flash, in this case, pick the one that matches your ESC's identification and use `_1_` for the phase-pin-combination. (the other two combination numbers might be useful in step 6)

 ![](doc/imgs/blhelisuite_pickfile.png)